 There are both pros and cons to taking an online approach.
-You can use real estate apps and online tools to help with buying a home on the internet, and you’ll find some possibilities.
-But things are complicated in the world of buying a home today and, in complicated situations, hiring a professional agent or broker to help can make a huge difference.
+You can use real estate apps and online tools to help narrow down your search, and you’ll find at least some possibilities.
+But hiring a professional agent or broker to help can make a huge difference in complicated situations.

 Advantages of House Hunting Online

-- Trying to buy a home on the Internet lets you quickly see a huge number of properties on the market, with some details about each and the asking price.
-It’s a good way to get a feel for the broad outlines of the market.
+The internet can be a real time-saver.
+It will let you quickly see a large number of properties on the market, with some details about each and the asking prices.
+It’s a good way to get a feel for the broad outlines of the market, and you can easily rule out properties that just aren't right for you without wasting anyone's time.

-- If you know the area where you’re searching, you can quickly focus on a smaller group of properties.
+You can quickly focus on a smaller group of properties if you know the area where you’re searching.
 Most sites let you tailor a search to certain types of homes or certain areas, and some will even email you if a new listing pops up that meets your criteria.

-Some people are natural ‘do-it-yourselfers’ and are more comfortable doing their own research rather than working with a real estate agent to do it for them.
-There are tradeoffs they might make that they won't realize unless they are conducting their own search.
+Some people are natural do-it-yourselfers and they're more comfortable conducting their own research rather than relying on a real estate agent to do it for them.
+There are tradeoffs that they might consider, but they wouldn't necessarily realize them without conducting their own searches.

-- Online sites often list details of who is handling the sale, so you can follow up if you find a promising home.
-You might have to dig around in the listing to find it, but it is there.
+Online sites often list details of who's handling the sale, so you can follow up if you find a promising home.
+You might have to dig around in the listing to find it, but it's usually there.

 The Downside of Online House Hunting

-- Online listings are only as good as the information that's input regarding them.
-It might be a warning flag if a house shows up as having three bedrooms when everything else around it has only two?
-Maybe because the third one used to be the garage?
-If the listing doesn’t show it, you don’t know it, but a buyer's agent can quickly do more research — and a good one already has.
+Online listings are only as good as the information that's input regarding them.
+It might be a warning flag if a house shows up as having three bedrooms when everything else in the neighborhood only has two.
+Maybe the third one used to be the garage.
+A buyer's agent can easily do more research to find out.

-- Not every home for sale, or every detail about it, is available online.
-An agent talks to other agents in the market.
-She may know that the price on a home is about to be reduced or that a brand new listing that is perfect for you is about to hit the market.
-Those deals don’t show up online until they happen, and then everybody knows about them.
+Not every home that's for sale, or every detail about one that is, is available online.
+Agents talk to other agents in the market.
+They know if the price on a home is about to be reduced, or that a brand new listing that's perfect for you is about to hit the market.
+These deals don’t show up online until after they've happened—and then everybody knows about them.

-- An experienced agent knows what other comparable homes are selling for, and can take more variables into account than many Web sites do.
-That can mean the difference between an offer that's rejected and one that's accepted, or the difference between paying the right price and paying too much.
+An experienced agent knows what comparable homes are selling for, and can take more variables into account than many websites do.
+This can mean the difference between an offer that's rejected and one that's accepted, or between paying the right price or paying too much.

-- In a complex market rife with short sales and foreclosures, an online site can tell you what people are asking for their homes.
-It’s unlikely to tell you what prices banks are accepting for those homes.
+An online site can tell you what people are asking for their homes in a complex market rife with short sales and foreclosures, but it’s unlikely to tell you what prices the banks are accepting for those homes.

-- Contacting the real estate agent who is selling a home—and perhaps listing it on the internet—means that you’re dealing with someone who has an interest in both sides of the deal; if you have your own agent, she represents your interests, not the sellers’.
+Contacting the real estate agent who's selling a home—and perhaps listing it on the internet—means that you’re dealing with someone who has an interest in both sides of the deal.
+But if you have your own agent, that individual represents solely your interests, not the sellers’.

-Only you can best judge whether buying a home on the Internet all by yourself will work for you, but consider the money you may save by hiring a pro.
+Only you can judge whether buying a home on the Internet all by yourself will work for you, but consider the money you might save by hiring a pro.
 The good thing about hiring a buyer’s agent is it doesn’t cost you one dime more than going directly to the listing agent without representation.
-In fact, it could cost you big-time if you don't.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.